squarism/garage_detector/README.md

 ## Garage Door Detector

 _Problem: I leave my garage open all night.
 I can't see my garage door from any window.
-We can solve this third-world problem easily._
+We can solve this first-world problem easily._

 This is some code that sends a single event when basically a boolean value has changed on an Arduino (particle core).